winstonmhango23/air-framework-tutorials/series-tutorials/03-routing-and-http-methods.md

     )
 ```

+Under the hood, when you use `@app.get("/")`, Air creates a route mapping in its internal router that associates the path "/" with the [home](file:///Users/macbookair/Documents/REACT%20BLOG%20APP/AIR%20PROJECTS/AIR%20TUTORIALS/helloair/air/src_examples/applications__Air__get.py#L9-L11) function.
+When a GET request is made to "/", Air's routing system will execute the [home](file:///Users/macbookair/Documents/REACT%20BLOG%20APP/AIR%20PROJECTS/AIR%20TUTORIALS/helloair/air/src_examples/applications__Air__get.py#L9-L11) function and return its result to the client.

 ## Basic HTTP Method Routing

 Air supports all standard HTTP methods through corresponding decorators.
 Let's explore each one:

 ### GET Requests

-GET is the most common HTTP method, used for retrieving data:
+GET is the most common HTTP method, used for retrieving data.
+It's idempotent, meaning making the same request multiple times should have the same effect as making it once.

 ```python
 @app.get("/")